bvibber/hdrfix/readme.md

 ```

 Adjustable parmeters are `--gamma`, `--sdr-white` and `--hdr-max`, all of which take numeric arguments:
 * `--sdr-white=N` linearly scales the input signal such that a signal representing standard dark-room SDR white point of 80 nits is scaled up to the given value instead.
 The default is `80`, passing through the standard signal.
+A higher value will darken the image linearly.
 * `--gamma=N` applies a power curve against the linear luminance signal before compressing the dynamic range to SDR.
-The default is `1.4`, which increases contrast pleasantly to compensate for the loss of contrast from the tone-mapping.
+The default is `1.0`, which is linear.
+A modest gamma of `1.2` or `1.4` looks nice on many images, boosting contrast.
 * `--hdr-max=N` sets the maximum luminance level for the Reinhold tone-mapping algorithm.
 Higher values will preserve more detail in very bright areas, at the cost of poorer contrast in highlights.
-The default is `400` nits; anything brighter than that will be capped, and may be reduced in brightness to stay in gamut.
+The default is `1000` nits; anything brighter than that will be capped.

-I found a gamma of `1.4` and HDR max of `400` to be pleasing to the eye on several sample screen captures, but they're easy to adjust as needed!

 # Todo / roadmap